Cypherock/cypherock-cysync/.changeset/cool-gorillas-warn.md

 ---
+'@cypherock/cysync-core': patch
 '@cypherock/cysync-desktop': patch
 ---

-do not render fallback fonts
+Package google fonts and do not render fallback fonts